Working during your studies

 - work prohibited.

-If your passport sticker or identity card says 'No work' or 'Work prohibited' you must not work because this would be a breach of your immigration conditions and a criminal offence.
+If your entry clearance or BRP says 'No work' or 'Work prohibited' you must not work because this would be a breach of your immigration conditions and a criminal offence.
 The Home Office can check whether someone has been working by making unannounced visits to employers and by obtaining information from the tax department, HMRC.

 Please note: students studying at the UWE Bristol International College are not permitted to undertake any work.

-If you are in the UK as a student visitor on a Short Term Study visa, your passport sticker or the stamp in your passport will say 'No work' or 'Work prohibited'.
+If you are in the UK as a Standard Visitor, your entry clearance or the stamp in your passport will say 'No work' or 'Work prohibited'.
 This means that you are not allowed to:

 - take paid employment